1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Nonprofit organizations in Greater Philadelphia area (Bucks, Chester, Delaware, Montgomery, Philadelphia counties) or City of Camden, NJ.
-Must serve school-aged youth with maritime education programs promoting positive youth development.
-Organization must be in existence at least one year.
-No private foundations, Type III supporting orgs, or individuals.
-One proposal at a time, one grant per year.
-Applicants should confirm final requirements in the official notice before submission.
+Based on current listing details, eligibility includes: Nonprofit organizations in the five-county Greater Philadelphia area (Bucks, Chester, Delaware, Montgomery, Philadelphia) and Camden, NJ that provide maritime education and youth development programs; must have existed … Applicants should confirm final requirements in the official notice before submission.

 Current published award information indicates $25,000 - $50,000 Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.